trinityman-hash/MSP/README.md

 path.

-This repo implements the core mechanics described in the `Project Apex-Edge` design docs, with the real bugs and category errors those docs contained fixed and documented.
+This repo implements the core mechanics described in the `Project Apex-Edge` , with the real bugs and category errors those docs contained fixed and documented.

 **New here?
 Start with [`docs/STATUS.md`](docs/STATUS.md)** — it has a